Annual Technical Report 2006 on Trademark Information Activities submitted by United Kingdom (SCIT/ATR/TM/2006/GB)

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)

 Management information is produced from the OPTICS, TMAD, IBIS and TERN systems.
 The TERN system produces statistics which identify the number of, and the results of the examination process.
-Records are kept of the number of objections taken on absolute and relative grounds.
 Records of the number, results and timeliness of opposition, invalidity, rectification and revocation actions is maintained by LAWS, a custom PC based system

 Equipment used (hardware, including the types of terminal and network used, and software), carriers used